smitmartijn/moad-migration-vrni-hcx-integration/README.md

 ```

 ### Parameters

+`-vRNI_Server`: vRealize Network Insight Platform appliance

+`-vRNI_Username`: vRNI Username to login with
+`-vRNI_Password`: vRNI Password to login with - a PowerShell secure string
+`-vRNI_Credential`: Optional PowerShell credential object to login with.
+This would be given instead of the username and password

 `-HCX_Server`: HCX Enterprise appliance
 `-HCX_Username`: HCX Enterprise username to login with

-`-HCX_Password`: HCX Enterprise password to login with
+`-HCX_Password`: HCX Enterprise password to login with - a PowerShell secure string
+`-HCX_Credential`: Optional PowerShell credential object to login with.
+This would be given instead of the username and password

 `-HCX_DestinationVC`: Hostname of the destination vCenter to create the Mobility Groups for
 `-HCX_DestinationCloud`: Hostname of the destination HCX Cloud appliance to create the Mobility Groups for

-`-Sync_Applications` Array of application names to limit the sync with.
+`-Sync_Applications`: Array of application names to limit the sync with.
 This is an optional paramater and should be formatted like this: `("MyApp1", "MyApp2", "..")`

+`-SkipCertificateCheck`: Switch to skip SSL certificate validation.
+Without the switch, this script will expect valid certificates on vRNI and HCX

 ### vRNI Authentication
 This script can be run against vRealize Network Insight and vRealize Network Insight Cloud.
 Each have different authentication methods, and there are different parameters to use: